antonioru/beautiful-react-diagrams/docs/Schema-utils.md

-Managing complex and large schemas could be a problem, for this reason a set of function to handle the schema object comes with the library.
+Managing complex and large schemas could be a hard thing to do, for this reason a set of function to handle the schema
+comes with the library.

 ### createSchema